 Can you freeze French toast?

 Yes, French toast freezes well.
 This is a wonderful meal prep recipe for a reheat-and-go breakfast.
 Frozen French toast is great for busy mornings, a quick snack, or even brunch!
+Just reheat in the toaster oven or skillet.
+Topping should be added after reheating.

 - 1 small round loaf of sourdough bread or 8 thick slices